franiglesias/tb/tests/Katas/ElephantCarpaccio/README.md

 The main problem you have doing this exercise has to do with deciding what should be done next.

 Our target is to be able to apply the five discounts and support the five states on taxes.
-But instead of trying to reach that target in one shot, we should work in tiny steps.
+Instead of trying to reach that goal in one shot, we should work in tiny steps.

 Each step or slice should have UI, input and output and be visibly different from the previous one.
 We should deliver some value on every iteration.
 It's true that first iterations could have very limited value because we need to address